The Complete Lake Bled Guide: Everything You Need for the Perfect Trip

 Vintgar Gorge

-This one caught me off guard on my first visit.
+This one is easy to underestimate.
 A 1.6 km wooden walkway threads through a river gorge carved by the Radovna River, ending at the 13-meter Sum waterfall.
 It's 4 km northwest of Bled, and the entry fee is 10 EUR.

 The gorge is open April through November, 8AM-7PM in summer.
 Get there before 9AM — by 10, the walkway gets crowded and photography becomes difficult.
 The light filtering through the canyon walls in early morning is something else entirely.